ozge773/fuzzy-testing/README.md

 This command simplifies the process of connecting to the container, avoiding the need to manually execute long Docker commands.

+## Examples

+To test the examples, follow these steps:

+1. Copy the example folder to the `M:` virtual hard drive.
+2. Connect to the container and navigate to the `/mnt/m` directory.
+3. Run the following commands:

+   - `make build`: This will generate the binary.
+   - `make run`: This will start the fuzz testing.

 ## Development Status

 This repository is currently under active development.
 Features and functionality may change over time, and there are no guarantees that everything will work perfectly at this stage.